Hiroreco/enreco-archive/packages/vaul-1.1.2-patched/README.md

 Vaul is an unstyled drawer component for React that can be used as a Dialog replacement on tablet and mobile devices.
 You can read about why and how it was built [here](https://emilkowal.ski/ui/building-a-drawer-component).

 This is a patched version of the 1.1.2 release from https://github.com/skirsten/vaul/tree/no-hacks which fixes https://github.com/emilkowalski/vaul/issues/492.
-Dev dependencies were also removed to avoid installing a bunch of unnecessary stuff.

 ## Usage